 On January 29, 2015, the Company and certain of its subsidiaries entered into a series of Agreements including a Securities Purchase Agreement ("Fortress Purchase Securities Agreement") with DBD, an affiliate of Fortress, under which the Company issued a five-year warrant ("Fortress Warrant") to purchase 100,000 shares of the Company's Common Stock exercisable at \$7.44 per share, subject to adjustment.
-The Company reviewed the instruments in the context of ASC 480 and determined that the notes should be recorded as a liability and analyzed bifurcation pursuant to ASC 470, to determine that the notes and warrants should not be bifurcated.
+The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that the was no beneficial conversion feature and that the convertible notes and warrants should not be bifurcated.

-During the nine months ended March 31, 2015, the Company recorded stock based compensation expense of \$3,465 in connection with vested warrants.
-At March 31, 2015, there was a total of \$0 of unrecognized compensation expense related to this non-vested warrant-based compensation arrangement.
-The warrant was valued at the time of grant on January 26, 2012, based on the Black-Scholes model, using the strike and market prices of \$3.25 per share, the term of 10 years, volatility of 191% based on the closing price of the 50 trading sessions immediately preceding the grant and a discount rate as published by the Federal Reserve of 1.96%.
+During the three and six months ended June 30, 2015, the Company recorded compensation expense of \$0 and \$3,465, respectively, in connection with vested warrants.
+At June 30, 2015, there was a total of \$0 of unrecognized compensation expense related to this non-vested warrant-based compensation arrangement.

-A summary of the status of the Company's outstanding stock warrants at March 31, 2015 is as follows:
+A summary of the status of the Company's outstanding stock warrants at June 30, 2015 is as follows:

-Weighted

-Weigh nted Average

-Nui nber of Avera age Remaining

-arrants Exercise Price Life
+Number of Warrants Weighted Average Exercise Price Average Remaining Life

-Balance at December 31, 2014 ,926,308 \$ 4.10 1.55
+Balance at December 31, 2014 1,926,308 \$ 4.10

-Granted 100,000 \$ 7.44 4.84
+Granted 100,000 \$ 7.4

-Cancelled - - -
+Cancelled -

-Forfeited - - -
+Forfeited -

-Exercised 5,000 \$ 3.75 1.09
+Exercised 5,000 \$ 3.73

-Balance at March 31, 2015 2,021,308 4.27 1.48 Warrants exercisable at March 31, 2015 2,021,308 Weighted average fair value of warrants granted during the period \$ 3.19
+Balance at June 30, 2015 2,021,308 4.2 1.23

+Warrants exercisable at June 30, 2015 2,021,308

+Weighted average fair value of warrants granted during the period \$ 3.19)